HarryPotato986/MCBiblePrinter/README.md

 ## Sources
 - Bible-niv-main was taken from https://github.com/aruljohn/Bible-niv/tree/main
-- jsongo.vs.ahk was taken from https://github.com/GroggyOtter/jsongo_AHKv2
+- jsongo.v2.ahk was taken from https://github.com/GroggyOtter/jsongo_AHKv2

 ## How To Change Translations
 The script is hardcoded to read the JSON structure from aruljohn.
 They also have a KJV (https://github.com/aruljohn/Bible-kjv), which will work as is.
 I also intend to write a function to translate the JSON structure from https://github.com/jadenzaleski/BibleTranslations/tree/master to work with the script.